-- 6. If, during the first semester assessment, the study results of a student are not up to standard, he/she will be verbally informed that the attained results could lead to a negative binding study recommendation and talks will be held to determine what he/she can do to improve his/her performance. - 7.
-If, after the first semester assessment, it becomes clear that a student's achievements are not up to standard, he/she will be verbally informed that the attained results could lead to a negative binding study recommendation. - 8.
-A student whose achievements do not meet fixed standards, will receive a written caution from the directorate of the academy forthwith, but at the latest before 1 February of the current study year, to notify him/her that he/she risks receiving a negative binding study recommendation at the end of the study year.
-A consultation will be held with the student to determine what he/she can do to improve his/her results.
+- 6. If, during the first semester assessment, the study results of a student are not up to standard, they will be verbally informed that the attained results could lead to a negative binding study recommendation and talks will be held to determine what they can do to improve their performance. - 7.
+If, after the first semester assessment, it becomes clear that a student's achievements are not up to standard, they will be verbally informed that the attained results could lead to a negative binding study recommendation. - 8.
+A student whose achievements do not meet fixed standards, will receive a written caution from the directorate of the academy forthwith, but at the latest before 1 February of the current study year, to notify them that they risk receiving a negative binding study recommendation at the end of the study year.
+A consultation will be held with the student to determine what they can do to improve their results.
 The student will be referred to the student counselor who will be notified of the written caution. - 9.
 In exceptional cases, a written caution can be given after 1 February but not later than 8 weeks before the last integral term review meeting, to inform a student that study progress is unsatisfactory which will result in the same procedure being followed as outlined in paragraph 8.